ECEBC Logo

 • and much much more!

-Educators who have an ECE Basic certificate and are currently employed at a child care workplace in British Columbia, in a role working directly with children.
+Educators who have an ECE Basic certificate and are currently employed or self-employed at a child care workplace in British Columbia, in a role working directly with children.

 All ECEs working in BC are welcome to apply.
 It doesn’t matter if you live in an urban, rural or remote setting.
 As long as you can access the internet!
 (And if you can’t please let us know, we may be able to help.)
 Unfortunately, we cannot currently accommodate those who live and work outside of British Columbia.